 An omnivore that eats both plant and animal fare, the Flame Angelfish should be provided with ample live rock and algae growth.
 Constant grazing is good for the tank, and this fish is a particularly good brown diatom algae eater.
 This species will accept most any type of fare suitable for omnivores.

-As with roughly 2% of the fish species around the world, over 500 known species, all of the members of this particular species are born female.
+As with roughly 2 percent of the fish species around the world, over 500 known species, all of the members of this particular species are born female.
 As they mature, the more dominant, larger, most successful individuals change from female to male through a hormonal conversion.
 The less dominant of the group remain female.
 As an effective survival strategy for some insects, some fishes, and some reptiles, a relatively dominant female may convert into a male if the only male in the group dies or is removed.
 It takes about two months for a complete conversion.
 To determine which Flame Angelfish in your tank is male, look for the one that is larger with bigger blue streaks on the dorsal and anal fins.

 Breeding the Flame Angelfish